json-api/json-api/format/index.md

 capabilities.

-An extension **MAY** make changes to and deviate from the requirements of the base specification apart from this section, which remains binding.
+An extension **MAY** make changes to and deviate from the requirements of the base specification in the sections starting from the next one.
+Sections from the first one through this one remain binding.

 Servers that support one or more extensions to JSON API **MUST** return those extensions in every response in the `supported-ext` media type